nilinswap/supertokens-root/docs/flow.md

 ## HOOK

 so we have seen createCode and ConsumeCode okayishly, next I need to look at
-- refresh session api
-- do we attach access_token and refresh_token.
-- verify api
 - understand some of the nuances of the code.